Green Balloon Club: Development

-The program was conceived and made by Clare Bradley, Lotte Elwell and the CBeebies Production team, and grew out of their previous award-winning work on CBeebies Springwatch and Autumnwatch.
+The program was conceived and made by Clare Bradley, Lotte Elwell and the CBeebies production team, and grew out of their previous award-winning work on Springwatch and Autumnwatch.

 Episodes

 Green Balloon Club (2008–2009)

 Green Balloon Club was produced as part of CBeebies' "EcoBeebies" brand.
 It started with a launch show named Easy Peasy Eco Beebies on 13 June 2008, and this was followed by 48 episodes, one every week from 20 June 2008 to 29 May 2009, although there was a break during the Christmas Holidays.